hyprwm/hyprland-wiki/pages/FAQ/_index.md

 # How do I make Hyprland draw as little power as possible on my laptop?

 I assume you already have `damage_tracking` on full.
 If you don't, change it.
 It's heavily advised to use `full` regardless of anything.

+Note that some software, like `kitty`, intercepts middle-click events and binds them to paste from primary on their own.
+Their configurations will need to be changed to account for that.

 **_Useful Optimizations_**: